 What’s the point of having a phone if it’s not working?
-Having a portable charger on hand ensures that’ll you’ll have prolonged battery life during your travels.
+Having a portable charger on hand ensures that you’ll have prolonged battery life during your travels.
 You’ll probably need to charge your portable charger too.
 While traveling abroad you may notice that other countries have different outlet styles.
 How will you charge your portable charger then?
 Luckily, for us international travelers, we have this amazing invention called a converter.
-Converters come with various plug adapters that are meant to fit to every outlet type.
+Converters come with various plug adapters that are meant to fit every outlet type.
 The price of converters can range from $6 – $35 depending on the brand and the plug style.
-You can find converters at any major store such as target, walmart, etc. Charge up!
+You can find converters at any major store such as Target, Walmart, etc. Charge up!

 How can people know you’ve traveled abroad if you don’t take photos?
 Like the common saying, “take pics or it didn’t happen”.
 Though that may not be not true, it is still nice to have keepsakes from your time abroad.
 Photos are timeless.
 You can also use your camera to create video documentation during your time abroad.
 With video documentation, you’ll never forget those special moments.

 - Check passport expiration date and renew if necessary.

 2 Months Before Travel:

 - Make accommodation reservations.